An Extraordinary National Convocation of Major Superiors of Men | August 6-8, 2019 | San Antonio

 - Panel discussions with teams of major superiors and younger religious

-- Speakers including Fr.
+- Presenters including Fr.
 Ron Rolheiser, OMI; Abbot Elias Lorenzo, OSB; Fr.
 Ted Keating, SM; Fr.
 John Bartunek, LC; and more!

-- Early-bird workshops on Monday afternoon - restorative justice, border ministry, and communications & media (details coming soon)
+- Early-bird workshops on Monday afternoon - restorative justice, border ministry, and communications & media (scroll down for details)

 - Facilitation by Jim Lundholm-Eades of the Leadership Roundtable